mubaidr/ForgetThatPage/README.md

 <b> Thanks to all Reddit translators for their help</b>

-### Older versions notes are available in the Wiki section
+### Older versions notes available in the Wiki section

 #### Note
 Minor version number is incremented when a new feature is added.